scharlau/shopping_exercise_django/README.md

 as found and detailed at https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de

 ## Changing the database
-In order to add authentication based on the built-in User model of DJango, the database needed to be migrated, and as it's using sqlite3, it got in a tangle, This includes steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.
-You can avoid this by setting up your application using the User model from the beginning as set our below.
+In order to add authentication based on the built-in User model of Django, the database needed to be migrated, and as it's using sqlite3, it got in a tangle.
+This includes steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.
+You can avoid this by setting up your application using the User model from the beginning as set out below.

 ### Customers and Staff members
 Build on the django User model detailed at https://docs.djangoproject.com/en/4.0/ref/contrib/auth/#django.contrib.auth.models.User which will be all members, and 'staff' will have 'is_staff' set to True.
 See also https://docs.djangoproject.com/en/4.0/topics/auth/default/ for details.